lbowenbiggs/lbowenbiggs.github.io/blog/_posts/2017-07-04-linux-network-hell.md

 ## References

 It's unlikely my story-based approach to debugging helped solve your issue.
-So here's a list of the articles, datasheets, and wiki pages I found most helpful:
+So here's a list of the articles, reference sheets, and wiki pages I found most helpful:

 * [Ubuntu Wireless Troubleshooting Guide](https://help.ubuntu.com/community/WifiDocs/WirelessTroubleShootingGuide): This guide helps troubleshoot network problems on Ubuntu, ranging from hardware and driver problems to ip configuration.
 Nothing here is device specific, and is a good starting place for triaging the problem.
 * [Guide to Kernel Modules, at the Arch Wiki](https://wiki.archlinux.org/index.php/Kernel_modules): Gives an overview of how to work with kernel modules (drivers) to ensure they are running correctly.